Models Servings

 | Maintainer | No | Yes | Person or team responsible for maintaining the model serving container. |

-| Hugging Face model name | Conditional | Yes | Applies to Hugging Face source type.
-The name of the model from Hugging Face. |
+| Hugging Face model name | Conditional | Yes | Applies to Hugging Face models.
+The name of the model from Hugging Face.
+Start typing the name of the model to see suggestions or click Select from registry to pick in the pop-up modal window. |

-| Docker Image URI | Conditional | Yes | Applies to NIM source type.
+| Docker Image URI | Conditional | Yes | Applies to NIM models.
 The Docker image URI for the model. |

-| Endpoint Configuration | No | Yes | Port configuration for the model serving. |
+| Endpoint Configuration | No | Yes | Port configuration for the model serving.
+Note: Changes to these settings can be applied to a running container.
+Saving changes will trigger a restart in RollingUpdate mode. |

 Advanced users with technical expertise can work with model serving properties in the table or a JSON editor view modes.
 It is useful for advanced scenarios of bulk updates, copy/paste between environments, or tweaking settings not exposed on UI.